jfrog/partner-integrations/ServiceNow/JFrog Spoke/README.md

 # Getting Started

+## Prerequisite: Required ServiceNow Dependencies

+Before the spoke is installed, you will need to install the following plugins for the workflow to completely work.
+**The required plugins are:**
+* ServiceNow IntegrationHub Starter Pack Installer
+* REST API Builder Backend

+## JFrog Platform Steps:

 Before you begin building a workflow using the JFrog Xray Spoke in Servicenow, you will need to create a policy and watch in JFrog Xray.
 To start your journey with JFrog Xray, you can [watch this video here.](https://www.youtube.com/watch?v=88hwwMJsS58)

 Setup JFrog Xray Spoke with Connection Alias